 For further protection their plate-like scales are fused together to form a solid box-like carapace and the fins, tail, eyes and mouth protrude from this.
 Due to the armor, the fish are slow moving and rely on their pectoral fins for propulsion.
 As with most box fish the white-spotted box fish is quick to hide in any convenient hole when approached and will often turn once in its hiding place, hovering in position to view the diver.

-The male is by far the more colorful with a blue lower body and a yellow line around the upper body.
+The male is by far the more colourful with a blue lower body and a yellow line around the upper body.
 The top is black with white or yellow dots.
 The female is entirely black with whitish / yellowish dots.
 Juveniles with male coloration are not known and either the males develop their colors as they grow or the fishes are all born female and have the ability to change sex.
 They grow to roughly 15 centimeters (5.9″) in length.

 White spotted boxfish are found across the Indo pacific area mainly in lagoons and on seaward and protected reefs from a depth of 1 to 30 meters.
 They live in small haremic groups with one male to several females and forage on their own.
 The males are territorial and will attempt to chase off other males.
 The juveniles are often seen in the spines of urchins.